Byeonggyul: Etymology

+Tamnaji, a chronicle of Jeju Island published in 1653 by a Joseon governor, Yi Wŏnjin, mentions byeonggyul using the name byeolgyul (별귤; 別橘).
+According to the author, the fruit is usually called byeonggyul (병귤), because its shape tapers towards the top and resembles an upside down jongji (종지).

 History

 Two old byeonggyul trees in Doryeon-dong were designated as treasures of Jeju on 7 January 1998; However, one died on 5 October 2005.
 The remaining tree was designated as a Natural Monument of South Korea on 13 January 2011.
 It is presumed to be around 250 years old, and can be found at 21, Doryeon 6-gil, Jeju, Jeju Province (33.509321°N 126.582428°E).

-In 2010, several 80-year-old byeonngyul trees were transplanted to Geummul orchard, an orchard once set out for growing citruses consumed at the court of the Joseon Dynasty.
+In 2010, several 80-year-old byeonggyul trees were transplanted to Geummul orchard, an orchard once set out for growing citruses consumed at the court of the Joseon Dynasty.
 It disappeared with the end of the dynasty and was restored in 2010 by Seogwipo Agricultural Technology Center.